Pediatric Orthopedics, Sports Medicine, & Scoliosis Specialist located in Sugar Land, TX & Katy, TX servicing the

 Hip dysplasia, or hip instability, occurs when your hip socket doesn’t completely cover the ball or top part of your upper thigh bone.
-Because untreated hip dysplasia can lead to limping, poor hip flexibility, and hip joint injuries, you or your child can receive comprehensive care at the office of Dr. Terrence Anderson in Sugar Land, Texas and Katy, Texas.
+Because untreated hip dysplasia can lead to limping, poor hip flexibility, and hip joint injuries, you or your child can receive comprehensive care at the office in Sugar Land, Texas, and Katy, Texas.
 He also welcomes patients from Houston and surrounding areas.
 Though hip dysplasia is most commonly diagnosed and treated in infancy, sometimes, it can linger on into adolescence or adulthood.
-In any case, if you’re struggling with hip dysplasia, book an exam with Dr. Anderson online, or call the clinic directly to schedule.
+In any case, if you’re struggling with hip dysplasia, book an exam online, or call the clinic directly to schedule.

 Hip dysplasia usually stems from hormonal changes in infancy that relax ligaments for easier childbirth for both baby and mom.
 Your baby’s chances of having hip dysplasia are higher due to: